mostpros1/repository/README.md

 npm start
 ```

 You should now have everything set up locally.
-Open your browser and navigate to http://localhost:5173 (or the relevant port if it differs), to view the frontend of the application.
+Open your browser and navigate to http://localhost:5173 (or the relevant port if it differs), to view the frontend of the application..